asantos00/website/content/blog/getting-started-with-deno/creating-a-deno-plugin.md

 await runToGreyScaleHangTest();
 ```

 Note how we're firing the `runToGreyScale` execution but only awaiting on its execution at the end of the function with `await runToGreyScaleHangTest()`.
-If you are familiar with JavaScript, and assuming that our `runToGreyScale` function is asynchronous, the code inside the for loop should run before `runToGreyScale` finishes, right?
+If you are familiar with JavaScript, and assuming that our `runToGreyScale` function is asynchronous, the code inside the for loop (logging sleeping to the console) should run before `runToGreyScale` finishes, right?

 Well...
 Let's check.